osequi/test-tsx-dx/README.md

 a. `ctrl+click` over `useSplitScreen`
 b. `ctrl+hover` on `TSplitScreen` to get the props and types
-c. `ctrl+hover` on `splitScreen` to get default values
+c. `ctrl+hover` on `splitScreen` to get default values This requires VSCode.
+In Atom `ctrl` is not available afaik.

+## Docs